nicolasdao/google-cloud-bucket/README.md

 storage.insert(html, 'your-bucket/a-path/index.html', { public: true })
 	.then(({ publicUri }) => console.log(`Your web page is publicly available at: ${publicUri}`))
 ```

+Once your file is publicly readable, everyone can access it at this url: [https://storage.googleapis.com/your-bucket/a-path/index.html](https://storage.googleapis.com/your-bucket/a-path/index.html)

+> WARNING: If that bucket hosts files that hsould be accessible cross domain (e.g., an RSS feed), don't forget to also set up CORS (next section [Configuring CORS On a Bucket](#configuring-cors-on-a-bucket)).

 #### Configuring CORS On a Bucket